Rhonda Patrick's Supplement List (2026): Complete Guide with Doses & Brands

 Fish Oil

 Rhonda is a big proponent of supplementation of Omega 3 fatty acids.
-She takes a high-quality omega-3 supplement called Norwegian Pure-3.
-She takes 3 grams in the morning and an additional 3 grams in the evening for a daily total of 6 grams.
+She takes a high-quality omega-3 supplement with latest being from Metagenics.
+She takes 2 grams daily per interview in June 2025 with 1 gram the morning and an additional 1 gram in the evening.
+She was taking 4-6 grams previously.

 Omega 3’s have studies showing a plethora of positive effects including: